28anmol/FaceTracker/UniAxisFaceTracker/README.md

 The biggest challenge encountered in the making of this project was finding the correct face detection model(in terms of accuracy and model not crashing when there is no detection),configuring the oak d camera and deploying the precompiled blob file on the hardware.
 The deployment code and the blob file for the above hardware was already ready which eased life to an extent.
 Finding this was the challenge.

 ## Improvements
-- Fine tuning the servo motor rotation parameters to get a smooth rotation of the camera.
+- Fine tuning the servo motor rotation parameters to get a smooth rotation of the camera(uisng a better motor with encoder or using tuned hardware and controllers solves this purpose).
-- Setting up the parameters such that the motor rotation copes up with the rate of pixel change of the detections in the frame.
+- Setting up the parameters such that the motor rotation copes up with the rate of pixel change of the detections in the frame(depends on how good the code is).
 - Extending the setup to three servo motor actuations in order to get yaw,pitch and roll movements of the camera (3 degrees of freedom).

 ## Face tracking results and setup